periode/digital-culture/sessions/01_intro.md

 ---

+to create a webpage, we will use [codepen](https://codepen.io), to compose and publish websites.

+each of you will have one website, on which you will post reading responses, commentaries, and updates on the inquiry.

+---

 __html__ is all about tags, surrounding the content you want to display.

 here is how to make a paragraph: